 A: Detailed information on instrument rental is provided during the 4th grade classroom presentations each spring.
 Q: Does the district provide rental instruments for every student?
 A: Our elementary schools have an inventory of around 750 instruments available for students to rent.
 These instruments are offered on a first come-first served basis.
-Alto saxophones are not available for rental though the school system.
 Q: How often do classes meet?

 A: Students will have two 45-minute classes each week.
 Q: How much practice is needed?